tczajka/sorting-searching/_drafts/gomoku.md

 in each direction in our precomputed tables, and update all threats nearby.
 We have to go a distance of 4 in each direction, so we only have to update 8 * 4 = 32 nearby intersections.

+We also keep track of whether the game is already over, so we can answer that question immediately.

 ### Incremental static evaluation

-We maintain the static evaluation.
 Every time the current threat available at an intersection is updated, we recompute the score for that intersection, and update the total sum of these scores.
 This way we have the score always available without having to recompute it for the whole board.

-We also keep track of whether the game is already over, so we can answer that question immediately.

 ## Threat sequence search